nhsuk/pomi-data-etl/README.md

 ## Run the application

 Running `scripts/start` will bring up a docker container hosting a web server and initiate the scrape at a scheduled time.
 The default is 11pm.
 To test locally set an environment variable `ETL_SCHEDULE` to a new time, i.e. `export ETL_SCHEDULE='25 15 * * *'` to start the processing at 3:25pm.
+Note: the container time is GMT and does not take account of daylight saving, you may need to subtract an hour from the time.

 Further details available [here](https://www.npmjs.com/package/node-schedule)

 Once initiated the scrape will download the files, strip out any records that are